ulasahin/Minesweeper/README.md

 - If you select a cell with a mine, you lose the game.

 Enjoy the MineSweeper game with these simple rules!
+This is the final project of the "Kodluyoruz & Micorosft Back-End Web Development(Java)" course.